Rain-Serenity/RSerene-Wiki/docs/en-us/guide/settings.md

 **Please note, we have not enabled no item drop on death.
 Try to avoid dying, and if you do, quickly retrieve your items!**-->

 ## Sleep System
-**We do not use a sleep acceleration mechanism but instead employ a custom sleep system using the [NoPhantomSleep](https://GitHub.com/SkydomGroup/NoPhantomSleep) plugin.
-The specifics are as follows: as long as you right-click a bed at night and sleep for more than 5 seconds, it will count as having passed the entire night.
-No phantoms will spawn within a 64-block radius around you, and this effect lasts for 30 minutes.** <br>
+**We use both a sleep acceleration mechanism and a custom sleep system, implemented via the [NoPhantomSleep](https://GitHub.com/Rain-Serenity/NoPhantomSleep) plugin.
+As long as you right-click a bed at night, it will count as having passed the entire night, and no phantoms will spawn around you.** <br>
+**Night acceleration starts when 30% of players are in bed.**

 ## View Distance
 **Our view distance is set to 12 chunks.**